 Information about the collections in the above-underlined libraries (identifying the members of Fenway Libraries Online) is available through the online catalog that may be accessed at www.wit.edu/library.

 Wentworth has joined the Museum of Fine Arts’ Student Grant Program, which provides Wentworth’s full-time students with free admission to the Museum at all times upon presentation of their student ID card.
 Specific details about this program can be obtained through the Office of Student Leadership Programs.
 Students may pick up the Museum’s Monthly Preview in the Dean of Students’ Office or Office of Student Leadership Programs.

 Through the Colleges of the Fenway, students, faculty, and staff receive complimentary admission to the museum in addition to other benefits.
 Contact the Director of Program Planning for information on benefits.
 Wentworth ID cards are necessary for free admission.

 STUDY ABROAD PROGRAMS

 Several Wentworth departments have developed study abroad programs and student exchange programs with institutions in Europe.
 In past years students have studied in France, Germany, Ireland, and England through these programs.
-Refer to the Departments of Architecture, Computer Science and Networking, and Humanities and Social Sciences for more information on their programs.
+Refer to the Departments of Architecture, Computer Science and Networking, Industrial Design, Interior Design, and Humanities and Social Sciences for more information on their programs.